zehengl/dancing-lights/README.md

 ## Set Up Background Music for Lights

-1. install extra deps

-   `pip install -r requirements-download.txt`

-2. create a `.videos` file and store all the YouTube video links
+1. create a `.videos` file and store all the YouTube video links

    ```
    # .videos